APPLE Trees, Seeds and Dried Herb

 Winter Banana Flory Apple Winter Banana (Banana, Flory) - circa 1876 Indiana.
 Large slightly elongated yellow fruits with a red blush.
 Early bearer with large annual crops.
 Good for processing and for cider.
 Ripens late September, early October.
 Hardy to USDA Zone 5.

-Yellow Transparent Russian Transparent Apple Yellow Transparent (Russian Transparent, Transparent) - Brought to the US from Russia in 1870, this is one of the earliest apples, producing heavy coprs of medium sized fruits with yellow green skin and yellow flesh.
+Transparent Apple Yellow Transparent (Russian Transparent, Transparent) - Brought to the US from Russia in 1870, this is one of the earliest apples, producing heavy crops of medium sized fruits with yellow green skin and yellow flesh.
 Excellent for apple sauce or for drying.
 Resistant to scab disease.
 Ripens late July, early August.
 Hardy to USDA Zone 5.

 APPLES FROM SEED